ibraNHT/ATI-SmartPlatform/README.md

 # Project architecture
 ATI-SmartPlatform/ <!-- The repository name-->
 ├── .venv/ <!--  Containing my virtual environment data (Scripts, include, Lib) -->
+├── src/ <!--A subdirectory to contain the entire project code -->
-├── Ati_SmartPlatform/ <!-- The project main directory to manage the entire project features and tools-->
+│   ├── Ati_SmartPlatform/ <!-- The project name and main directory to manage the entire project features and tools-->
-│   ├── __pycache__/
+│   │   ├── __pycache__/
-│   ├── __init__.py
+│   │   ├── __init__.py
-│   ├── urls.py
+│   │   ├── urls.py
-│   ├── settings.py
+│   │   ├── settings.py
-│   ├── wsgi.py
+│   │   ├── wsgi.py
-│   ├── asgi.py
+│   │   ├── asgi.py
-├── accountant_app/ <!-- The first app of the project for the financial operations management by the accountant-->
+│   ├── users/ <!-- The first app of the project that's supposed to manage users-->
-│   ├── migrations/
+│   │   ├── migrations/
+│   │   ├── __pycache__/
+│   │   ├── static/ <!-- There is where I tried to store some specific users app files-->
+│   │   ├── templates/ <!-- This folder seems to be the refered one in the settings as TEMPLATE_FILES (surely for this specific app)-->
+│   │   │    ├── users/
+│   │   │    │   ├── ceo/
+│   │   │    │   ├── hr_manager/
+│   │   │    │   ├── auth/
-│   ├── templates/
+│   │   │    │   ├── manager/
-│   ├── admin.py
+│   │   │    │   ├── employee/
-│   ├── apps.py
+│   │   │    │   ├── success/
-│   ├── models/
+│   │   ├── admin.py
-│   │   ├── models.py
+│   │   ├── apps.py
-│   ├── views/
+│   │   ├── models,py
 │   │   ├── views.py
-│   ├── urls.py
-│   ├── forms.py
+│   │   ├── forms.py
-│   ├── tests/
+│   │   ├── urls.py
-│   │   └── test_models.py
+│   │   ├── tests.py
-│   └── __init__.py
+│   │   └── __init__.py
-├── static/
+│   ├── media/
-│   └── bootstrap-5.3/ <!-- To store the files from bootstrap downloading (css and js folders) -->
+│   │   ├── joined_files/ <!-- There is where the joined files are supposed to be stored -->
-│   └── assets
+│   │   ├── profile_pics/  <!-- There is where the registered profile pictures are supposed to be stored -->
+│   │   ├── static/images/ <!-- There is where other static files are supposed to be stored -->
-│       └── images
+│   ├── db.sqlite3
-│       └── icons
+│   ├── migrations/__init__.py
-├── templates/ <!--  Where I will store the templates according to the welcoming interfaces and the links to ressources and operational apps -->
+│   ├── templates/ base.html  <!-- The base template to build a common headder and import stuffs for the platform interfaces -->
-    ├── home/
-    │   ├── index.html       # Welcome page
-    │   ├── about.html       # About company page
-    │   ├── contact.html     # Contact page
-    │   └── login.html       # Login page (later)
-├── .env <!-- Will contain the environment variables (DEBUG, DATABASE_URL, SECRET KEY, ...) -->
     ├── manage.py
 ├── README.md
 ├── requirements.txt
 ├── .gitignore
+├── LICENCE
 └── .github/
     └── workflows/
         └── django.yml